use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/storage-in-metadata.md

 endpoint provided by the contracts pallet.
 The endpoint provides a `getStorage` method, which just expects a contract address and a storage key as arguments.

-For example, to access the root storage struct under the key `0x00000000` of a contrect, just specify the contracts address and the storage key `0x00000000` as-is.
+For example, to access the root storage struct under the key `0x00000000` of a contract, just specify the contracts address and the storage key `0x00000000` as-is.
 The API call will return the scale-encoded root storage struct of the contract.